Ex-rebel, businessman to vie in Colombia presidential runoff

 Leftist Sen. Gustavo Petro led the field of six candidates Sunday with just over 40% of the votes, while real estate tycoon Rodolfo Hernández, who has no close ties to any political parties, finished second with more than 28%, election officials reported.

-Both are far from the conservatives and moderates that have long governed the South American country.
+Both are far different from the conservatives and moderates that have long governed the South American country.

 Petro, the front-runner throughout the campaign, could become Colombia’s first head of state from the left, which for years has been marginalized for its perceived association with the nation’s armed conflict.
 Hernández, whose showing surprised many, has been compared to former U.S. President Donald Trump for his anti-establishment rhetoric.

-There has been a series of leftist political victories in Latin America as people seek change at a time of dissatisfaction with the economic situation.
+There has been a series of leftist political victories in Latin America, where voters have been dissatisfied with the economic situation.
 Chile, Peru and Honduras elected leftist presidents in 2021, and in Brazil, former President Luiz Inácio Lula da Silva is leading the polls for this year’s presidential election.
 Mexico elected a leftist president in 2018.

+A victory by Petro could pose challenges to the U.S., which has backed Colombia’s fight against leftist rebels and drug traffickers for decades.

+Petro wants to renegotiate a free trade agreement with the U.S. that has boosted imports of American products like powdered milk and corn. and instead favor local producers.

+He also promises to change how Colombia fights drug cartels that produce around 90% of cocaine currently sold in the U.S. The senator often criticizes U.S. drug policy in the hemisphere, saying it focuses too much on eradicating illegal crops and arresting kingpins.
+He wants to boost help for rural areas, to give farmers alternatives to growing coca, the plant used to make cocaine.

-Looking at areas where Hernández won in some of Colombia’s most traditional heartland departments, “the rejection of the status quo even among many of the most conservative Colombians … really does show a disgust with the traditional workings of Colombian politics,” said Adam Isacson, an expert on Colombia at the Washington Office on Latin America think tank.
+Hernandez, meanwhile, won in some of Colombia’s most traditionally conservative departments.
+“The rejection of the status quo even among many of the most conservative Colombians … really does show a disgust with the traditional workings of Colombian politics,” said Adam Isacson, an expert on Colombia at the Washington Office on Latin America think tank.

-Petro’s main rival for most of the campaign had been Federico Gutierrez, a former mayor of Medellin who was seen as the continuity candidate and ran on a pro-business, economic growth platform.
-But Hernández began to move up strongly in recent polls heading into the election.
+Hernandez surged at the campaign’s end to slip past Federico Gutierrez, a former mayor of Medellin who was seen as the continuity candidate and ran on a pro-business, economic growth platform.

 Petro has promised to make significant adjustments to the economy, including tax reform, and to change how Colombia fights drug cartels and other armed groups.
-Hernández has few connections to political parties and promises to reduce wasteful government spending and to offer rewards for people who report corrupt officials.
+Hernández promises to reduce wasteful government spending and to offer rewards for people who report corrupt officials.

 “What is in dispute today is change.
 The political parties allied to the government of (incumbent Ivan) Duque, his political project, has been defeated in Colombia,” Petro told his supporters as they celebrated at his campaign headquarters in Bogotá.
-“Colombia’s total vote launches that message to the world: A period is ending; an era is ending.”
+He said the vote sends “that message to the world: A period is ending; an era is ending.”

-Hernández, in a livestream after early results showed he advanced to the runoff, said he remains firm on his commitment to end “corruption as a system of government.”
+Hernández, in a livestream after early results showed he advanced to the runoff, said he remains committed to end “corruption as a system of government.”

 This was the second presidential election held since the government signed in 2016 a peace agreement with the Revolutionary Armed Forces of Colombia, known as FARC for its initials in Spanish.
 But the divisive agreement was not a main issue during the campaign, which focused on poverty, inflation and other challenges exacerbated by the pandemic.